Global concerns may shrink Wall Street's third quarter estimates

 "It seems clear to me that top-line sales results will be a little disappointing again," he said.
 "If you look at what's going on in global economies, it doesn't paint a real good picture of what top-line growth will be like.
 The question is: 'How much of that is already factored in?'"

-U.S. telecommunications .SPLRCL, which is mostly insulated from global markets, is the only S&P sector that has shown improving estimates for both third-quarter earnings and revenue.
+U.S. telecommunications, which is mostly insulated from global markets, is the only S&P sector that has shown improving estimates for both third-quarter earnings and revenue.

-Analysts expect the materials sector .SPLRCM to report a 11.8 percent earnings decline due to falling commodities prices and a 10.4 percent revenue drop.
-They see earnings for industrials .SPLRCI, which have big overseas exposure, falling 4.9 percent and revenue falling 5 percent.
+Analysts expect the materials sector to report a 11.8 percent earnings decline due to falling commodities prices and a 10.4 percent revenue drop.
+They see earnings for industrials, which have big overseas exposure, falling 4.9 percent and revenue falling 5 percent.

 Many investors hope the equity market becomes less volatile after August's sharp swings.
 But earnings weakness could make jittery market participants question valuations all over again.